 New investors and sometimes intermediate real estate investors tend to learn as much as they possibly can about investing in real estate and afterwards, they go out and put their education to practice only to run into a few small roadblocks that could be avoided.
 One of the blocks a new investor may run into is obtaining a “Proof of Funds” letter when attempting to purchase a property.
 What is a proof of funds document and how can it be obtained?

-A proof of funds letter is a document that is given to an investor from a third-party company that verifies and provides proof to a seller of a property that the funds to purchase their property are available and ready to be used toward the purchase.
-In other words, a proof of funds letter is proof to a seller that you have the funds to purchase their property.
+A POF letter is a document that is given to an investor from a third-party company that verifies and provides validation to a seller of a property that the funds to purchase their property are available and ready to be used toward the purchase.
+In other words, a proof of funds letter is validate to a seller that you have the funds to purchase their property.
 It ensures the seller that you are not wasting their time because the seller wants to know that if you are interested in purchasing the property, you have the money to back up your offer.

 Who Needs Proof of Funds Letter?